 The labels are solely for sorting and storing items once they arrive at Tulane.
 The labels are carrier independent and do not affect shipping, delivery or shipping rates.
 Items received at Tulane with the enclosed bar code labels can be sorted and stored more effectively.

 3. When can I ship my incoming student's belongings?

-You may ship them in mid-August but the most important thing to know is that they cannot arrive at Tulane any earlier than Monday August 19, 2013.
-Due to logistical constraints, if any packages arrive prior to Monday August 19, 2013, they will be refused and returned to sender.
+You may ship them in mid-August but the most important thing to know is that they cannot arrive at Tulane any earlier than Friday August 15, 2014.
+Due to logistical constraints, if any packages arrive prior to Friday August 15, 2014, they will be refused and returned to sender.
+The ideal time to have your packages arrive will be between Friday, August 15 and Wednesday August 20.
+Due to Move In activities, items that arrive on Friday, August 22, may not be available until the next business day.
 If you are in an authorized early arrival program check with your program for special ship and delivery dates.

 4. Does the address change after the move-in period is over?